NewsPublished 6 November 2019

 2019 Raewyn Good Study Award for Māori and Pasifika Social Science Research awarded to Jade Harvey

-Jade Harvey from the School of Culture and Tourism, Auckland University of Technology, has been awarded the 2019 Raewyn Good Study Award.
+Jade Harvey from the School of Hospitality, Tourism & Events, Auckland University of Technology, has been awarded the 2019 Raewyn Good Study Award.

 Jade was awarded this for her research entitled: “Augmented reality aiding the development of indigenous place narratives and capturing te ao Māori for the use of Māori tourism development in Tāmaki Makaurau.”

 She is focusing on Māori tourism development in Tāmaki Makaurau and specifically how this development can contribute to a sustainable future for Māori tourism.
 In terms of sustainability, the research is not limited to just the natural environment, Jade is also focusing on cultural and socio-economic sustainability and how Māori can use tourism as a means to drive these outcomes for their own people.
 Jade’s research aims to contribute to the gap in Māori tourism literature while also looking at how Māori are using new technology, such as augmented reality, to enhance their delivery of tourism experiences.
 Furthermore, she will analyse how this in turn can aid cultural sustainability in terms of preservation and awareness of place narratives and te ao Māori values, leading to more jobs for Māori in this sector for socio-economic outcomes.